aazhbd/WinDecluttered/README.md

 # WinDecluttered

 It is a tool to optimize windows settings and uninstall unnecessary applications.
-Windows comes cluttered with many pre-installed marketing and advertising settings turned on and unnecessary applications. ```WinDecluttered``` helps to remove such applications, reorganizes your PC drivers and turn off marketing settings.
+Windows comes cluttered with many pre-installed unnecessary applications, marketing and advertising settings turned on. ```WinDecluttered``` helps to remove such applications, reorganizes your PC drivers and turn off marketing settings.

 ## Usage